ANBF Sanctioned

 Judging Criteria

 - Stage Presence: Presentation is critical.
-Competitors are judged on their confidence, poise, and the ability to present themselves in a way that highlights their best features.
+Competitors are judged on confidence, poise, control, command, posing accuracy, and the ability to display muscularity clearly and professionally.
+Bodybuilding presentation should be powerful, controlled, confident, and commanding.

 - Grooming and Hair: Professional, stage-appropriate grooming and hair are important.
-These should enhance your natural features without overpowering your overall look.
+Grooming and hair should enhance the athlete’s stage presentation without distracting from or obscuring the physique.

 - Tanning: A smooth, even competition tan is crucial to highlight muscle definition and stage presence.